thomaspeklak/node-wiki/README.md

 Then simply open http://localhost:3000 and edit the page.
 Or go to another url (e.g. http://localhost:3000/new-entry) and edit this page.

+###Text search

+As search engine Mongodb 2.4 experimental text search is used.
+This feature has to be explicitly enabled as startup parameter `textSearchEnabled=true` or in the _mongod.conf_ with `setParameter = textSearchEnabled=true`.
+If you do not have a MongoDB with text search or can not use it, please use the 0.1.x branch.

 ##Usage Guide

 ###Create new page